ShadowBringer007/CTF_Repository/DownUnder CTF 2023/Cryptography/randomly choosen/README.md

 <br/>
 Using an example from w3school.<br/>

 With this Knowledge.
-We can also determine the length of the flag since the encryption method uses the flag length to generate it massize size.<br/>
+We can also determine the length of the flag since the encryption method uses the flag length to generate its massize size.<br/>
 ![image](https://github.com/ShadowBringer007/CTF_Repository/assets/47370367/84fa329c-6281-42d5-8f61-3d60b40dff47)
 ![image](https://github.com/ShadowBringer007/CTF_Repository/assets/47370367/0cacf30c-8d0f-42fd-8090-73914bbb13fc)